Vyral/shawn-lepp-recruiting/_drafts/how-to-properly-leverage-internet-leads-in-your-real-estate-business.md

 {% include youtube.html %}

-Are you getting the most out of your internet marketing strategy?
-Find out from today’s message.
+<center>Are you getting the most out of your internet marketing strategy?
+Find out from today’s message.</center>

 Today I’d like to highlight the topic of **internet marketing**.